SFDO-Tooling/CumulusCI/docs/github_actions.rst

   You can simply run a ``cci`` command and pass the ``--org orgName`` option, where ``orgName`` corresponds to the name used in the ``CUMULUSCI_ORG_*`` environment variable.

-In the context of GitHub Actions, all of these environment variables would be delcared under the ``env`` section of a workflow.
+In the context of GitHub Actions, all of these environment variables would be declared under the ``env`` section of a workflow.
 Below is an example of what this would look like:

 .. code-block:: yaml